signalfx/otelworkshop/docs/apm/host/python.md

 ## APM Dashboard

 Traces / services will now be viewable in the APM dashboard.
 A new service takes about 90 seconds to register for the first time, and then all data will be available in real time.

+The `Environment` pulldown will let you see the APM map associated with your individual environment that you set with your initials if this was done earlier.

 Additionally span IDs will print in the terminal where flask-server.py is running.
 You can use ++ctrl+c++ to stop the requests and server any time.

+The Python server application will be called: `py-otel-flask-server`  and the client will be called `py-otel-client`.

 Navigate to `Splunk Overvability -> APM`